BaiyanRen/real-estate-analysis/README.md

 Home is a special product in our life.
 Its value is dependent on so many factors, including but not limited to, size, neighbor, building material, interest rate, economy.
 I divide them into three groups: The first one contains the property of the home itself; the second one contains the features of the local area; the third one contains loan interest rates and economical situations, which exibit global impact on the real estate market.

 Seattle is a city with dynamic.
 It is also a good place for real estate investment.
-To help investors distinguish opportunities with high potential, I incooporated data visualization and machine learning into a web application, on which users could explore the general conditions of real estate market in Seattle, and acquire the estimated price of their home-of-interest.
+To help investors distinguish opportunities with high potential, I incoporated data visualization and machine learning into a web application, on which users could explore the general conditions of real estate market in Seattle, and acquire the estimated price of their home-of-interest.
 The comparison of the estimated price and the listing price would be informative and useful for investors before they making the decision.

 The product consists of two parts: